Foreign Language Exchange and Homestay Division

 I was interested to learn about the archaic Anglo-Saxon language, although it was too difficult for me.

-I want to read some of the books that James and the other participants introduced.
+I want to read some of the books that the lecturer and the other participants introduced.

 According to his talk, Ghana’s sanitation is very bad.
 It causes many diseases and high infant death rate.
 He was very impressed with Japanese rubbish collecting system.